 console.log(formattedDate); // Output: "yyyy-mm-dd"

-If you prefer a more comprehensive and flexible solution, you can utilize external libraries that provide advanced date formatting capabilities.
+For a more comprehensive and flexible solution, utilize external libraries for advanced date formatting capabilities.
 Two popular libraries for handling dates in JavaScript are moment.js and date-fns.

-Moment.js is a widely used JavaScript library for parsing, manipulating, and formatting dates.
-To format a JavaScript date as yyyy-mm-dd using moment.js, we can utilize its formatting functions.
+The Javascript library has Moment.js for parsing, manipulating, and formatting dates.
+You can utilize its formatting functions to format a JavaScript date as yyyy-mm-dd using moment.js.
 Here's an example:

 Javascript code